 Jacaranda flowers give out a lovely blue shade, and if you are in Kerala, the blue hibiscus will also work wonderfully.
 Just dry either of these flowers in the shade and grind them.
 If you are going for a wet colour, crush the berries of the indigo plant and dilute them in water.
 Mix till the solution is even.

 Some indigo plant species also have leaves that give a nice blue colour when mixed in water.

 For a dry colour, mix equal quantities of henna powder and flour and for a wet colour, boil some neem leaves in water.
 Let the mixture cool; add or remove the superficial water as required.

 Along with pink hibiscus flowers, beetroot is an excellent ingredient to make organic pink or magenta colours.
 For a dry variety, grind a beetroot to make a paste.
 Let it dry under the sun.
 Once it is dried completely, add besan (gram flour) or wheat flour to increase its bulk.

 For a wet colour, boil pieces of beetroot in water and let the mixture dry.

 If you wish to go whacky and organic, boil one part of Henna powder and four parts of Amla powder in water.
 You can mix these powders with flour to make a dry variant of this colour.

 Chemical infused colours have somewhat reduced the joy of Holi.
 This season, why not ditch the ready-made harmful colours and go for homemade ones?
 Not only will they help you bond with your family, but will also guarantee a safe festive time, full of medicinal benefits and devoid of allergies.

-Order 100% safe colours from TBI Shop.
+Order 100% safe colours from Karnival by The Better India.
 Delivered across India

 (Edited by Shruti Singhal)